 Your chin should also remain parallel to the floor, so avoid lifting your jaw to hit higher, more powerful notes.
 A common mistake singers make is to point the chin either up or down with emphasis.
 However, moving your head as you sing can cause damage to the vocal cords over time, whereas a chin that’s parallel to the floor provides more control and power.

 If you’re not sure what proper alignment feels like, try lying on your back or standing against a wall with your shoulders and head touching as well.
-Use a mirror to see if your posture is straight.
+Use a mirror to see if your singing posture is straight.
 Sing in this position, and make sure you incorporate that alignment when you sing standing or sitting in the future.
 In the right position, you should feel like you could jump onto a moving train at a moment’s notice if needed.

 2. Breathe From Your Diaphragm